shams-nahid/My-Daily-AWS-Study/docs/Notes/security/01 Security Threat.md

 ## Encryption On Flight (SSL)

 - When a data is sending to server over internet, it is encrypted and only the server knows how to decrypt
-- Use to prevent MITH (Man In The Middle) attack
+- Use to prevent MITM (Man In The Middle) attack

 ## Encryption At Rest